 As a biologist with virology experience (obtained at a large pharma company during the AIDS epidemic in the 1980s) and as an author of the 2010 corona-pandemic novel TWO JOURNEYS, I can claim to know more about epidemics than most… yet definitely not enough to call myself an expert.
 Nevertheless, I’ve come to the realization that this is a lonely situation: I seem to be surrounded by virologists and economists, literally EVERYBODY suddenly seems to have deep insights into Corona and its effects.
 I already hinted at this phenomenon in my previous blogpost “The Corona Crisis and how it will affect all of us.”

 I read about Corona on a daily basis, and have found some trustworthy and good resources too (within the hyperlink above).
 I have also been reading up on Corona on social media.
 Mildly put, this is an unwise decision, as the average post or comment on e.g. Facebook has as much value as a fart at a funeral.
 It seems that every Hans, Fred and Harry, who in the past would blurt out their skewed view of the world in a neighborhood speakeasy, now knows how to use highly efficient social platforms to create considerable reach.
 People talk about herd immunity without understanding the true issue with that approach.
-People start to confuse result and cause: „corona isn’t a dramatic disease, because nothing much happened.“ Yeah… but perhaps that’s because of the measures that most countries implemented, dumbhead?
+People start to confuse result and cause: „corona isn’t a dramatic disease, because nothing much happened.“ Yeah… but perhaps that is because of the measures that most countries implemented, dumbhead?
 And, yes at least 100,000s if not millions will die because of this pandemic.
 Throw into this mix a limited knowledge of data and data interpretation, some conspiracy theories and strong personal opinions, and bingo: suddenly any government or official advice on how to deal with the pandemic does not sound so sensible anymore.

 Not that any alternative is offered; it is just criticism.

 Bluntly criticizing without offering alternatives – in any setting a poor show.
 I talked to a neighbor next, a gentleman over 70, who, due to a previous lung disease, clearly belongs to the COVID-19 risk group.
 An intriguing conversation, mildly put.
-First, this whole “panic about corona is a complete exaggeration” (that was probably also the reason that he kept moving closer, forcing me to step back to keep a safe distance).
+First, the whole “panic about corona is a complete exaggeration” (this was probably the reason why he kept moving closer, forcing me to step back to keep a safe distance).
 Second, “They will make us pay the bill for this”.
 He said this in a way as if the “others” are yet again forcing him to pay something; as if this is a ploy by our (democratically elected) government to get his money.
 Again, criticism against ‘others’ without any constructive idea on what the alternative could be.

 The issue is that if a catastrophe happens, society as a whole will need to pay the bill.
 This happens after every storm, every explosion, every war and every pandemic.
 And society is made up of citizens, which means that this pandemic will cost US money, yes: YOU.
 It will also cost ME money, if that offers any comfort.
-Economic crises happen about every seven years (the old testament already mentioned this), and every fifth crisis is probably a real big one, so get used to the idea that you will encounter a financial crash several times in during your life time (see my blogpost “Getting Started as an Investor.
+Economic crises happen every seven years or so (the old testament already mentioned this), and every fifth crisis is probably a real big one, so get used to the idea that you will encounter a financial crash several times during your life time (see my blogpost “Getting Started as an Investor.
 Six Straightforward Steps.”
 You can’t blame the government (that you may have elected into office?) or anyone else.
 This virus is bigger than all of us together.
-You can criticize them for how they handle the pandemic, but what does the alternative that you suggest look like?
+You can criticize officials for how they handle the pandemic, but what does the alternative that you suggest look like?
 Is it really better?
 What is your evidence, or is it conjecture?
-What actually is your personal contribution to improve the situation?
+What actually is your personal contribution to improving the situation?
 And did you vote this government into office, and why?
 Would your favorite party or politician be able to do a better job?

-My corona-pandemic novel TWO JOURNEYS sets off in Japan, a country that I was privileged to visit a dozen times or so.
+My corona-pandemic novel TWO JOURNEYS sets off in Japan, a country that I was privileged to visit a dozen times.
 We can learn a lot from Asian countries in this crisis.
 I am sure that Japanese also have grievances with their governments and fellow countrymen; but what is obvious in Japan is that when the government communicates advice on how to behave in a pandemic, the Japanese seemingly do a better job at simply following the guidance.
 Now, you may argue that Asian people are much less critical and outspoken.
-However, my impression is that the Japanese do this because they simply have respect for other people.
+However, my impression is that the Japanese do this because they have respect for other people.
 That is why, even in times when no pandemic is about, many people in Japan keep their distance to other people, or wear face masks when they have a cold.
-This respect is something that we should try to adapt, as it makes coping with this situation much easier.
+This respect is something that we should try to adopt, as it makes coping with this situation much easier.